choresh/nestjs-query-simple-website/docs/playWithTheAdvancedDemo.md

 }
 ```

-Get a paginated list of users with specific filter, sorting, and paging settings:
+Get a paginated list of users with specific filter, sorting, and paging settings (and get data of refferenced (one-to-many) object(s)):
 ```graphql
 query {
   users(